DONATE TO DKMS, to the

 Support my solo Atlantic row - and save lives!

-£1,000 Funds the registration and processing of 25 potential stem cell donors - each one a possible lifesaver for someone battling blood cancer.
+£1,000 funds the registration and processing of 25 potential stem cell donors - each one a possible lifesaver for someone needing a compatible stem cell transplant.

-£500 Covers 12 swab kits, enabling DKMS to expand their donor database and increase the chances of finding matches for patients in urgent need.
+£500 enables the expansion of the donor database and increase the chances of finding matches for blood cancer patients in urgent need.

-£100 Supports the testing and registration of 2–3 new donors, helping DKMS reach more communities and diversify the donor pool.
+£100 supports the testing and registration of 2–3 new donors, helping reach more communities and diversify the donor pool.

 DKMS uses donations for far more than just swab kits.
-Your support helps fund donor recruitment, patient support, research, and global awareness efforts.
+Your support helps fund donor recruitment, research, and global awareness efforts.

 Here’s a breakdown of how DKMS puts donations to work beyond the £40 swab kit cost: